 - Mountain House Breakfast Skillet Wrap (1 Pouch)

 I also have a bug out bag.
 A backpack that holds pretty much the same items in my 5-gallon buckets.
 The bags will be easier to grab and go if we have to leave in a hurry.
 The next thing on my list is a bike.
 This is because, in the event of the EMP, my 2014 car is not going to cut it.
-It will be shut down with all electronics.
-My daughter has a bike at her father’s, but, I’ll need one.
+My son has a bike at his father’s, but, I’ll need one.
 I plan to start riding it and building up my stamina.

 That leads to another topic.
 Your energy.
 I know that I have a few pounds to lose.
 Okay, if I’m being honest, more than a few pounds.
 I’ll be doing this with walking, biking and other forms of exercise.
-This is all once I move into my new place and not as overwhelmed in getting my stuff packed up and moved.
 Being fit is pretty important if you have to survive a new life on the move if you have to get out of your area.

 Emergencies come in different forms.
 Being prepared for a week of power outages is just as important as being prepared for a long term life altering emergency.

 So, this is just some of what I’ve done to be prepared for certain types of emergencies.
-What have you done to have your family prepared.
+What have you done to with your family in prepping and off-grid living.
 Or, do you think this is something that will never happen in your lifetime?